Daniel Fernández Crespo

-Daniel Fernández Crespo (28 April 1901 – 28 July 1964) was a Uruguayan political figure.
+Daniel Fernández Crespo(28 April 1901 – 28 July 1964) was a Uruguayan political figure.

 Background and early career

-Fernández Crespo belonged to the National Party, and entered politics in the early 1930s.
-Formerly a schoolteacher, by the time he assumed Presidential office he had achieved a reputation as a prolific sponsor of reformist legislation, including in the fields of accident insurance and pensions.
-From 1954 till 1958 he served as minority member of the National Council of Government of Uruguay.
+A political reformer, Fernández Crespo belonged to the National Party, and entered politics in the early 1930s.
+Formerly a schoolteacher, by the time he assumed Presidential office he had achieved a reputation as a prolific sponsor of reformist legislation, including unemployment insurance and labor exchanges in the meat processing industry, equal salary for women and men in the same job, guarantees for the employee or worker who contracts a marriage or is a mother, special retirement for workers working in unhealthy environments that produce premature occupational diseases, Agrarian Cooperatives, Agrarian Reform, and participation of workers in the profits of the companies.